uea-teaching/computing-principles/lectures/analysis1/analysis1.md

 Experiments can be done only on a limited set of test inputs (and these inputs may be important).

 An algorithm must be fully implemented in order to study its running time experimentally.
+Otherwise, how do we test it?

 ---